pascomnet/documentation/site/content/clients/desktop-userguide/_index.en.md

 The Desktop client consists of three main components:

-+ On the left hand side of the client, you will find your profile section, UC functions selector and contact list.
++ On the left hand side of the client, you will find your profile section, UC tools menu and contact list.
 + The right hand side is dedicated to telephony functions
-+ The middle section is a flexible content area that changes depending on which UC tool is currently selected, i.e. Instant Messaging (Chat), Call History or Phone Books.
++ The middle section is a fluid content area that changes depending on which UC tool is currently being used, i.e. Instant Messaging (Chat), Call History or Phone Books.

 ![Client Expanded Mode](expanded_mode.en.png)